filip194/fitbit-connect/README.md

 **fitbit** API obtaining OAuth2 JWT token, refreshing token and getting user activities.

 Both of these APIs are governed by security roles and as such can only be accessed by specific users.
-For this demo case there are some preinstalled users when running app with H2 profile: 'admin', '123'.
+For this demo case there are some preinstalled users when running app with H2 profile [admin, 123].
-This user is granted all roles.
+This user is granted all roles when logs in.

-The application allows users to create account and login to Fitbit, connecting both accounts internally in selected database.
+The application allows users to create account and login to Fitbit, connecting both accounts internally in a selected database.
 Accounts are connected once user logs into official Fitbit webpage and Fitbit Connect obtaines its token.
 Token is then saved into selected database alongside user Fitbit ID and can be used later to get user activities.
 Now, if you log in as ADMIN, you can get user activity data from Fitbit for each user.